Specimen with orange-red flank : MacRitchie Reservoir, Singapore.

 The colour of the flanks

-can vary from an olive-brown (right) to a reddish-orange (upper left).
+can vary from olive-brown to reddish-orange.

 mainly on insects and gives birth to live young.